 Schedule a checkup with your vet

 When you first realize that your dog is aging, schedule a check up with their vet.
 It’s important that senior dogs have regular check ups.
 At the check up make sure to speak with your vet about any dietary changes that may need to be made.
 Often senior pet food will have less fat and more important nutrients to keep your dog strong.
-Get on a schedule with your vet for check ups at least twice a year.
+Get on a schedule with your vet for check ups at least twice a year so they can provide correct medication to improve their wellness, such as the new cbd medication you can learn more here.

 Keep them moving for physical and mental benefits